postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 You can add tests to individual [requests](/docs/sending-requests/requests/), [collections](/docs/sending-requests/intro-to-collections/), and folders in a collection.
 Postman includes code snippets you add and then modify to suit your test logic.

 To add tests to a request, open the request and enter your code in the **Tests** tab.
 Tests will execute after the request runs.
-You will be able to see the output in the __Test Results__ tab alongside the response data.
+The output is in the response's __Test Results__ tab.

 ![Request Test Tab](https://assets.postman.com/postman-docs/request-test-tab-v9.jpg)

 ## Writing test scripts

 Test scripts can use dynamic variables, carry out test assertions on response data, and pass data between requests.
-In the __Tests__ tab for a request, enter your JavaScript manually or use the __Snippets__ you'll see to the right of the code editor.
+In the __Tests__ tab for a request, enter your JavaScript manually or select __Snippets__ to the right of the code editor.

 Tests execute after the response is received.
 When you select __Send__, Postman runs your test script after the response data returns from the API.